klusta-team/spikedetekt/docs/fileformat_new.md

         # Write a .raw.KLD file.
         kwikkonvert mydatablah1.ns5 mydatablah2.ns5 [--name mydata] [--probe myprobe.probe] [--x myxml.xml] [--nchannels 32] [--freq 20000] [--nbits 16] [--ignore-channels 1,2,3]

+#### KlustaViewa

+In KlustaViewa, the user can select a set of files in the old format: in this case, they will be converted into the new file format.
+The old .probe file is then mandatory for the creation of the HDF5 file.

 ### Export